FOUNDATIONSTATUTES

 preamble

-The main concern of the founders is to support socially disadvantaged children.
+The founders’ main concern is to support socially disadvantaged children.

 § 1 Name, legal form, registered office and financial year

-(1) The Foundation shall be called “ProKids Foundation”
+(1) The Foundation shall bear the name “ProKids Foundation”

 (2) It is a foundation with legal capacity under civil law.